-Dehydration of Alcohols:
+What is Dehydration of Alcohol?

-It is an example of elimination reaction.
-It’s rate varies for the primary, secondary and tertiary alcohols.
+It is an example of an elimination reaction.
+Its rate varies for primary, secondary and tertiary alcohols.
 This variation of rate can be attributed to the stability of carbocation generated.
-Since the carbocation is most stable in case of tertiary alcohols, the rate of dehydration is highest for tertiary alcohols in comparison to secondary and primary alcohols.
+Since the carbocation is most stable in the case of tertiary alcohols, the rate of dehydration is highest for tertiary alcohols in comparison to secondary and primary alcohols.

 - Formation of protonated alcohol

 General dehydration reaction of alcohols can be seen as,

 Dehydration of alcohols can follow E1 or E2 mechanisms.
 For primary alcohols, the elimination reaction follows E2 mechanism while for secondary and tertiary alcohol elimination reaction follows E1 mechanism.